LiskArchive/lisk-sdk/CONTRIBUTING.md

 5. Check that Jenkins CI tests pass (pull request turns green).
 New developers probably need to wait for a trusted team member to start Jenkins CI on a Pull Request

+* Include issue numbers in the PR title, at the end with: ```Description - Closes #IssueNumber```
+* Include screenshots and animated GIFs in your pull request whenever possible.
+* Follow the [JavaScript](https://github.com/airbnb/javascript) styleguide from airbnb with the [lisk extension](https://github.com/LiskHQ/eslint-config-lisk-base).
+* Document new code based on the [YuiDoc Documentation Styleguide](http://yui.github.io/yuidoc/)
+* End all files with a newline
+* Every new code must come with complete test coverage
+* Update the Readme for the changes that adhere to your new code

 ### Reporting Bugs

 This section guides you through submitting a bug report for Lisk-JS.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.